-A. ERISA Does Not Contain A "Contrary Congressional Command" Overriding The FAA
+A. ERISA Does Not Contain A "Contrary Congressional Command" Overriding The FAA.

-When a party maintains that a federal statute displaces the FAA and precludes arbitration, the Supreme Court has asked whether that statute contains a "contrary congressional command" overriding the FAA's mandate that arbitration agreements be enforced according to their terms.
+A party contending that a federal statute displaces the FAA and precludes arbitration must demonstrate that the statute contains a "contrary congressional command" overriding the FAA's mandate that arbitration agreements be enforced according to their terms.
 CompuCredit Corp. v.
-Greenwood, 565 U.S. 95, 98 (2012).
-Time and time again, however, the Court has "heard and rejected efforts to conjure conflicts between the Arbitration Act and other federal statutes" under this standard.
+Greenwood, 565 U.S. 95, 98 (2012) (internal quotation marks omitted).
+Time and time again, however, the Court has "heard and rejected efforts to conjure conflicts between the Arbitration"

+Act and other federal statutes" under this standard.
 Epic Sys., 138 S. Ct. at 1627 (emphasis added) (collecting cases).

-The Supreme Court's uniform decisions reflect that Congress must speak with "clarity"-that is, expressly in the text of the statute-if it wishes to override the FAA.
+The Supreme Court's decisions uniformly require that Congress speak with "clarity"-that is, expressly in the text of the statute-to override the FAA.
 CompuCredit, 565 U.S. at 103.
 Moreover, the Court has repeatedly "made clear that even a statute's express provision for collective legal actions does not necessarily mean that it precludes 'individual attempts at conciliation' through arbitration."
 Epic Sys., 138 S. Ct. at 1627 (quoting Gilmer, 500 U.S. at 32).

-In Epic Systems, which involved collective actions under the Fair Labor Standards Act (FLSA), the Court noted that the employees did not even try to argue "that the FLSA overcomes the Arbitration Act to permit their class and collective actions" because the Court had long held "that an identical collective action scheme (in fact, one borrowed from the FLSA) does not displace the Arbitration Act or prohibit individualized arbitration proceedings."
-138 S. Ct. at 1626 (citing Gilmer, 500 U.S. at 32 (discussing Age Discrimination in Employment Act)).
-Similarly, in CompuCredit, the Court "refused to find a conflict even though the Credit Repair Organizations Act expressly provided a 'right to sue,' 'repeated[ly]' used the words 'action' and 'court' and 'class action,' and even declared '[a]ny waiver' of the rights it provided to be 'void."
+In Epic Systems, which involved collective actions under the Fair Labor Standards Act (FLSA), the Court noted that the employees seeking to invalidate the arbitration agreements did not even try to argue "that the FLSA overcomes the Arbitration Act to permit their class and collective actions" because the Court had long held "that an identical collective action scheme (in fact, one borrowed from the FLSA) does not displace the Arbitration Act or prohibit individualized arbitration proceedings."
+138 S. Ct. at 1626 (citing Gilmer, 500 U.S. at 32 (addressing Age Discrimination in Employment Act)).
+Similarly, in CompuCredit, the Court "refused to find a conflict even though the Credit Repair

+Organizations Act expressly provided a 'right to sue,' 'repeated[ly]' used the words 'action' and 'court' and 'class action,' and even declared '[a]ny waiver' of the rights it provided to be 'void.'"
 Id. at 1628 (quoting CompuCredit, 565 U.S. at 99-100).

-The Epic Systems Court also rejected the argument that the employees did make-that the National Labor Relations Act (NLRA), not the FLSA, supplied the requisite conflict.
+The Epic Systems Court squarely rejected the argument that the employees made-that the National Labor Relations Act (NLRA), rather than the FLSA, supplied the requisite conflict.
 138 S. Ct. at 1624-30.
-As the Court cautioned, when provisions in two federal statutes are at issue, it is black-letter law that the two should be harmonized if at all possible, in order "to give effect to both."
-Id. at 1624 (quoting Morton v.
-Mancari, 417 U.S. 535, 551 (1974)).
-The Court reasoned that "far from conflicting," the FAA and the NLRA deal with "separate spheres of influence."
+The Court reasoned that "[f]ar from conflicting," the FAA and the NLRA deal with "separate spheres of influence."
 Id. at 1619.
 While the FAA expressly encourages the enforcement of arbitration agreements, the NLRA "does not express approval or disapproval of arbitration."
 Id. at 1624.
 Indeed, the Court said, the NLRA "does not even hint at a wish to displace the [FAA]-let alone accomplish that much clearly and manifestly."
 Id.
-Neither the NLRA's "broader structure," nor the specific statutory terms, "speak[] to the procedures judges or arbitrators must apply in disputes that leave the workplace and enter the courtroom or arbitral forum."
+Neither the NLRA's "broader structure," nor the specific statutory terms, "speak to the procedures judges or arbitrators must apply in disputes that leave the workplace and enter the courtroom or arbitral forum."
 Id. at 1625.
-The Court thus enforced the agreements for individual arbitration according to their terms.
+The Court therefore enforced the agreements for individual arbitration according to their terms.

-Here, plaintiff has not even attempted to demonstrate that ERISA contains a "contrary congressional command" displacing the FAA, and the district court did not so hold.
+Here, plaintiff never even attempted to demonstrate that ERISA contains a "contrary congressional command" displacing the FAA, and the district court did not so hold.
+See AA0176-189.
 For good reason: this Court concluded decades ago that ERISA claims in general are arbitrable (and every other court of appeals to address the question agrees).
-See Bird v.
-Shearson Lehman/Am.
-Express, Inc., 926 F.2d 116, 122 (2d Cir.
-1991).
+See Williams, 203 F.3d at 767 ("Congress did not intend to prohibit arbitration of ERISA claims.").

-B. The District Court's Refusal To Enforce The Arbitration Agreement Is Not Justified By The "Effective Vindication" Exception
+B. The District Court's Refusal To Enforce The Arbitration Agreement Is Not Justified By The "Effective Vindication" Exception.